victoriaolanipekun/SEI56-Project-3/README.md

 ```
 <h2>My Individual Contribution</h2>
 Once we were done with the backend as a group we set out on our individual tasks.
-My tasks was to build the homepage, basket(cart) and the map functionalities.
+My tasks were to build the homepage, basket(cart) and the map functionalities.
 I successfully did two of the tasks while the map wasn't completely finished due to limited time and I'd delve into more details of my contribution now.

 <h3>Backend (Cart/Basket) </h3>
 <h4>Model</h4>